CCICB/iPASS/README.md

 # A novel transcriptional signature identifies T-cell infiltration in high-risk paediatric cancer
-Mayoh, C et al. 2022
+Mayoh, C et al. 2023

-This repository contains scripts and figure generation code used for this publication.
-They are shared as is, with no warranty.
+This repository contains the RNA-seq dataset (raw counts, TPM) for the 777 immune genes used in the analysis for this paper.
+It also contains the script to calculate the IPASS score.
+The data and scripts are shared as is, with no warranty.

 # Methodology
 Methodology used for the analysis in this paper are as described in the manuscript.